hazer-hazer/impact/README.md

 I began this project with one main point in development -- KISS, but no external tools were used which would help me with, for example, parsing.
 The reason is that I wanted to try Rust as a replacement for C++ that I used in _Jacy_.
 Right now, writing this, I'm implementing type check, parser stage is mostly done and the only thing I want to say about using Rust as a programming language for compiler development is that it's freaking amazing.
 Really, I feel so good with it, I would rewrite _Jacy_ in it.

+## For developers

+### rustfmt

+Nightly is used for cool features support, be careful/.